SelesMonica/API_Testing_Baton_System/README.md

 # API_Testing_Baton_System
 Assessment Code
 I have written the code in C#
-And used Microsoft Visual Studio 2019
+And I have run the scripts in Microsoft Visual Studio 2019